HammadulHassan5812/Linux-System-Calls/README.md

 **Error Handling:**
 The program handles invalid file paths for the input, output, and error files.
 If the input file cannot be opened, an appropriate error message is output using stderr (without redirection).

+**6-Complex Number Array Processing in C**
+This C program demonstrates the use of **shared memory** to perform various operations on an array of complex numbers using multiple child processes.
+The program computes the complex conjugate, magnitude, and sum of the provided complex numbers.